dell/csm-docs/content/docs/getting-started/installation/openshift/powerscale/csmoperator/_index.md

 ### Install Driver

-1. Follow all the [prerequisites](#prerequisite) above

-2. Create a CR (Custom Resource) for PowerFlex using the sample files provided
+1. Create a CR (Custom Resource) for PowerFlex using the sample files provided

     a. **Default Configuration:** Use the [sample file](https://github.com/dell/csm-operator/blob/main/samples/minimal-samples/powerscale_v2130.yaml) for default settings.
 Modify if needed.